 For city-loving brides, the Bridgeport Art Center is a great option.
 Not only can it hold up to 800 guests, but it also has an 18,000 square foot Skyline Loft which is completely customizable to your specifications.
 Truly one of the most unique venues in the city, this location blends urban grit and classic elegance with gorgeous panoramic views of the skyline.
-On the top floor, the Skyline Loft has solid wood floors with dramatic inlays, unobstructed views of the city in the main dining area, exposed brick walls, 15-foot beamed ceilings, and over-sized skylights which are placed above an inlayed runway.
-Adjacent to the building there is complimentary parking, which can be a challenge for a wedding in Chicago with a large amount of guests.
-Read real brides' reviews here!
+On the top floor, the Skyline Loft has solid wood floors with dramatic inlays, unobstructed views of the city in the main dining area, exposed brick walls, 15-foot beamed ceilings, and over-sized skylights which are placed above an inlaid runway.
+Adjacent to the building there is complimentary parking, which can be a challenge for a wedding in Chicago with a large number of guests.

 Culture is in the very title of this storied institution, which is the crown jewel of the South Shore neighborhood, housed on a 58-acre site that can fit up to 600 guests.
-The venue was recently renovated and restored to its original decor which features a pink ballroom, gray marble columns, cascading crystal and gold chandeliers, nine-hole golf course, art gallery, butterfly garden, nature sanctuary, and a private beach.
+The venue was recently renovated and restored to its original decor which features a pink ballroom, gray marble columns, cascading crystal and gold chandeliers, a nine-hole golf course, an art gallery, a butterfly garden, a nature sanctuary, and a private beach.
 Your guests will never be bored, that's for sure!
 A Chicago landmark since 2004 (and the place where the Obamas tied the knot), the South Shore Cultural Center's upscale aesthetic and design make it a very elegant choice for a wedding.
-Read real brides' reviews here!